 Canon T6i versus Canon M3

-The Canon EOS Rebel T6i (called Canon 750D in some regions) and the Canon EOS M3 are two digital cameras that were revealed to the public in February 2015.
-The T6i is a DSLR, while the EOS M3 is a mirrorless interchangeable lens camera.
+The Canon EOS Rebel T6i (called Canon 750D in some regions) and the Canon EOS M3 are two digital cameras that were officially introduced in February 2015.
+The T6i is a DSLR, while the M3 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

 The physical size and weight of the Canon T6i and the Canon M3 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T6i – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the T6i – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is considerably smaller (43 percent) than the Canon T6i.
-Moreover, the EOS M3 is markedly lighter (34 percent) than the T6i.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
-In this context, it is worth noting that neither the T6i nor the EOS M3 are weather-sealed.
+Moreover, the M3 is markedly lighter (34 percent) than the T6i.
+In this context, it is worth noting that neither the T6i nor the M3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.